sizovs/awesome-job-ads/README.md

 `💩` Incredibly fun colleagues

+`💩` We offer valuable knowledge and excellent experience for future development

+`💩` An opportunity to grow professionally in a healthy and positive environment

+`💩` Regular entertainment and epic team building events

 `💩` Super fun projects - web apps, mobile apps, internal systems

 `💩` A competitive and stable salary.